ThomasUtsey/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-This can be solved via a binary search while splitting the total floors by n
+This can be solved via a binary search while splitting the floors on each pass

 mid = floors // 2 # this will split our array down the middle we now define an upper and a lower